 Watering at the right time

 As things warm up the garden can dry out quickly during the day.
 If you were to water in the heat of the day you’d likely lose much of the water to evaporation but you’d also risk scorching plants if there’s water on the foliage.
-I like to water first thing in the morning, giving everything a good water directly into the soil.
+In order to continue watering wisely, I like to water first thing in the morning, giving everything a good water directly into the soil.
 I mist seedlings when they are young but as plants get bigger I switch to watering the soil to ensure plants get the water they need.

 Watering what needs it